FabricMC/fabric-docs/develop/data-attachments.md

 // Register a type of attached data.
-This data can be attached to anything, this is only a type public static final AttachmentType<BlockPos> EXAMPLE_BLOCK_POS_ATTACHMENT = AttachmentRegistry.create( ResourceLocation.fromNamespaceAndPath("example-mod", "example_block_pos_attachment"), builder->builder // This example uses a builder chain to configure the attachment data type.
+This data can be attached to anything, this is only a type public static final AttachmentType<BlockPos> EXAMPLE_BLOCK_POS_ATTACHMENT = AttachmentRegistry.create( ResourceLocation.fromNamespaceAndPath("example-mod", "example_block_pos_attachment"), builder -> builder // This example uses a builder chain to configure the attachment data type.
 Note that builder chains only work with `.create`!
     .initializer(()->new BlockPos(0, 0, 0)) // The default value of the attachment, if one has not been set.
     .syncWith(
       BlockPos.STREAM_CODEC,  // Dicates how to turn the data into a packet to send to players.